yhoazk/LF331_V2/c_libs/c_libs.md

 [.](http://www.yolinux.com/TUTORIALS/LibraryArchives-StaticAndDynamic.html)

-Libraries employ a software design also known as "shared components" or "archive libraries", which groups together multiple compiled objets already compiled in a single file which are known as libraries.
+Libraries employ a software design also known as "shared components" or "archive libraries", which groups together multiple objets already compiled in a single file which are known as libraries.

 The benefits of using libraries include: